EugeniaSilantjeva/nd00333-capstone/README.md

 ### Results

-The experiment showed that a VotingEnsemble is the best performing model with the primary metric equal to 0.9218579454785403.
+The experiment showed that VotingEnsemble is the best performing model with the primary metric equal to 0.9218579454785403.
 The parameters of the model are as listed below:
 ### PreFittedSoftVotingClassifier

 **MinMaxScaler**